shehand/swimming-pool-res/README.md

 > - Pool Booking
  - Customer either can be a member of the system or not.
 Customer can book pool for 1 or more people.
 There are few packages also.
 Normal and Premium packages available.
 Admin can change the package details and price.
 In premium package no one other than reserved people can reserve the pool after reserved some period.
  - Also customer able to cancel their reservation any time if payment hasn’t made
+ - Upon the successful reservation with or  without payment user will get an email with QR code with some number.
+When arriving the customer , He/She can show their phone to confirm reservation.
+ - Admin can confirm user by scanning qr code, entering number or entering email/id.